ZIP: 231

 In summary, when sending large amounts of memo data, the change introduced by this ZIP eliminates a potential distinguisher along one axis in exchange for a potential distinguisher along another.

 Since this proposal is defined only for v6 and later transactions, it is not necessary to consider Sprout JoinSplit outputs.
-The following sections apply to both Sapling and Orchard outputs.
+The following sections apply to both Sapling and Orchard outputs in v6-onward transactions.

-A memo bundle consists of a sequence of 256-byte memo chunks, each individually encrypted.
+A memo bundle consists of a sequence of 272-byte memo chunks, each encrypting a 256-byte chunk of memo plaintext.
 These memo chunks represent zero or more encrypted memos.

-Memo bundles are encoded in transactions in a prunable manner: each memo chunk can be replaced by its representative digest.
+Memo bundles are encoded in transactions in a prunable manner: the entire memo bundle can be replaced by a single digest.

 The transaction builder generates a 32-byte salt value \(\mathsf{salt}\) from a CSPRNG.
 A new salt MUST be generated for each memo bundle.